Viññāṇa Anidassana

 For completeness, here are some more technicalities concerning the second question and answer:

-- The phrase “long, short, small and gross, and fair and ugly” is obviously poetical, even in English.
+The phrase “long, short, small and gross, and fair and ugly” is obviously poetical, even in English.
 Elsewhere the exact same phrase refers to what should not be stolen,28 so it seems to simply mean ‘everything’.
 This makes contextual sense, since when consciousness and nāmarūpa cease, all suffering ceases.

-- The word nirujjhati (‘cease’) of the monk's original question is not adopted by the Buddha in his question, but changed for the synonomous uparujjhati (‘come to cease’).
+The word nirujjhati (‘cease’) of the monk’s original question is not adopted by the Buddha in his second question, but changed for the synonymous uparujjhati (‘come to cease’).
 This is another instance of adjusting to the meter.
 Uparujjhati is one syllable longer, making the line the required eight syllables long.
 A change of prefix (in this case upa- for ni-) to make a word fit the meter is common.
 As Warder states: “[In verse] a prefix may be dropped or added where the meaning of the sentence will tolerate a slight change of nuance.”29 Uparujjhati is almost exclusively used in verse, supporting this case.

-- Contrary to what others have argued, uparujjhati is simply a synonym of nirujjhati, and it does not mean ‘hold in check’ or something alike.
+Contrary to what others have argued, uparujjhati is simply a synonym of nirujjhati, and it does not mean ‘hold in check’ or something alike.
 This is clear from all other contexts the word is used in.
 To give one example: “They who understand suffering, the origin of suffering, and where suffering totally, fully comes to cease (uparujjhati) […]”30 Here uparujjhati of course refers to dukkha-nirodha, the cessation of suffering, not its “holding in check”.

-- The word ‘here’ (ettha) can mean ‘here’ in the widest sense of the word: ‘at this place’, ‘in this state’, ‘at this time’, or ‘in this case’.
+The word ‘here’ (ettha) can mean ‘here’ in the widest sense of the word: ‘at this place’, ‘in this state’, ‘at this time’, or ‘in this case’.
 The latter two are applicable here, since the ceasing of consciousness is not a place but an event.

 On a more speculative note, the search for the cessation of form is reminiscent of certain ideas found in Brahmanism.
 Put briefly, some brahmins thought that by shedding their own form they could merge with the Brahman, the universal consciousness.31 This may explain why the Buddha tells Kevaddha a story wherein he shows his knowledge to be superior to Brahmā (who brahmins took as the highest manifestation of Brahman), while specifically mentioning the cessation of consciousness.
 Interestingly, the brahmin texts, the Upaniṣads, also describe Brahman as ‘boundless’.32